mobajemu-msft/groove-api-documentation/Groove/groove-service-rest-reference/orderby.md

+---
+title: OrderBy parameter for Groove Music APIs | Groove Services
+description:  Learn about the use of orderBy parameter for Catalog and Collection Browse APIs.
+keywords: groove music, groove api, groove orderby parameter
+author: sakley
+ms.assetid:
+---

 # orderBy parameter for Catalog and Collection Browse APIs
 The Catalog Browse and Collection Browse APIs offer an optional query parameter **orderBy** that allows ordering the results in a specific order.